 Video Ads

-ideo advertising is the most compelling way content marketers can highlight their products, and there's little doubt about the effectiveness a video ad has for apartment communities.
+Video advertising is the most compelling way content marketers can highlight their products, and there's little doubt about the effectiveness a video ad has for apartment communities.
 They create an appeal for apartment communities that prospects pay attention to and increase the likelihood they'll click on the video ad to explore more.

 Most video ads are part of Google's Video Network, which includes YouTube.
 They are also very prominent for Meta (Facebook & Instagram) and other social media ad campaigns (more on those later).
 Video ads can vary in length, but usually, consumers prefer shorter ads.

 Much thought is put into video ads because, while they can be expensive to produce, they have the potential to reach a large audience both by placement and consumption.
-Internet users spend an average of 100 minutes per day watching videos
+Internet users spend an average of 100 minutes per day watching videos!

 Investing a significant portion of your digital advertising strategy towards great video ads is a smart tactic for apartment marketers.